Direct TPE Measurement via $e^+p/e^-p$ Scattering at low $\varepsilon$ in Hall A: Proposed Measurement

+The initial state radiative corrections for either a traditional electron detection measurement, or a proton detection measurement are identical, as these corrections depend on the beam, not the detected particle.
+However, for a proton detection measurement there are a few advantages.
+Primarily, the final state external bremsstrahlung for electrons is a significant correction, and is responsible for in- and out-scattering of electrons in the detector acceptance for a given $Q^2$.
+For the protons these corrections are significantly smaller.

+A similar proton-only measurement technique was used by Jefferson Lab experiments E01-001 and E05-017 to provide a more precise Rosenbluth extraction of the ratio $G_E/G_M$ for comparison to precise polarization measurements~\cite{qattan}.

-Figure~\ref{angle_reach} shows the angle coverage for both the electron (left) and for the proton (right).
+Figure~\ref{angle_reach} shows the angle coverage for both the electron (top) and for the proton (bottom).
 There is a one-to-one correlation between the electron scattering angle and the proton recoil angle.
-For the kinematics of interest, $\varepsilon < 0.6$ and $Q^2 > 2$~GeV$^2$ for the chosen beam energies from 2.2 \& 4.4 GeV, nearly all of the electron scattering angles falls into a polar angle range from $40^\circ$ to $125^\circ$, and corresponding to the proton polar angle range from $8^\circ$ to $35^\circ$.
+For the kinematics of interest, $\varepsilon < 0.6$ and $Q^2 > 2$~GeV$^2$ for the chosen beam energies from 2.2 \& 4.4 GeV, nearly all of the electron scattering angles fall into a polar angle range from $40^\circ$ to $125^\circ$, and corresponding to the proton polar angle range from $8^\circ$ to $35^\circ$.
 These kinematics are most suitable for accessing the TPE contributions.

-It has been shown~\cite{arrington07} that the extraction of the high-$Q^2$ form factors is not limited by our understanding of the TPE contributions, as long as the assumption that the Rosenbluth-Polarization discrepancy is explained entirely by TPE contributions.
+It has been shown~\cite{arrington07} that the extraction of the high-$Q^2$ form factors is not limited by our understanding of the TPE contributions, as long as we assume that the Rosenbluth-Polarization discrepancy is explained entirely by TPE contributions.
 The proposed measurement would test this assumption, and also provide improved sensitivity to the overall size of the linear part of the TPE contribution that appears as a false contribution to $G_E$ when TPE contributions are neglected.
-An example of the size of the TPE effect is shown in Fig. \ref{fig:tpe}.
+An example of the size of the TPE effect is shown in Fig. \ref{fig:tpe}, where we plot the reduced cross section $d\sigma/d\Omega_{Red} = \varepsilon G_E^2(Q^2) + \tau G_M^2(Q^2)$.
 The measurement is also sensitive to non-linear contributions~\cite{tvaskis06} coming from TPE, and would provide improved sensitivity compared to existing electron measurements.
 More details are provided in Ref.~\cite{yurov17}.